projectara/greybus-spec/source/control.rst

 The Greybus control connect operation is used to establish a connection between a CPort associated with one interface with a CPort associated with another interface.
-The protocol used over the connection is the one advertised in the module manifest as being associated with the destination CPort.
+The protocol used over the connection is the one advertised in the Manifest as being associated with the destination CPort.
 The connect operation allows the version of that protocol to be used over the connection to be determined.
 Operations defined for the protocol can only be